ka2in/fossdocs/docs/source/joomla-to-vps.rst

 		:alt: Kickstart Database Progress
 		:align: center

 #.
-In the screen that appears, enter the site parameters such as "Site name" and Live site URL".
+In the screen that appears, enter the site parameters such as "Site name" and "Live site URL".
 Once you have entered all the required information, click on the button **→ Next** on the top right side of the screen.

 	.. figure:: kickstart-site-parameters.png
 		:alt: Kickstart Site Parameters
 		:align: center

 #.
-Once the restoration process has completed successfully, you will see the creen below.
+If the restoration process has completed successfully, you will see the creen below.
 You can now visit you site's frontend or login to the site's backend.

 	.. figure:: restoration-cleanup-akeeba.png
 		:alt: Kickstart Restoration and Cleanup